capability

 Vehicles and vessels

-Much experience has been gained drawing vehicles of all types.
-The very first film worked on envolved drawing and overseeing the builds of the flying taxi and police cars in The Fifth Element.
-Other projects have included a Hong Kong Tram and Aircraft for Tomb Raider II, the Monorail train for Batman Begins, London Underground train interior for a Maltesars commercial, submarine for a Coca-Cola Commercial, Nieuport 17 Bi-Plane for Flyboys and spacecraft for Thunderbirds.
+Stephen has gained much experience drawing vehicles of all types.
+The very first film worked on envolved drawing and overseeing the builds of the flying taxi and police cars in THE FIFTH ELEMENT.
+Other projects have included a Hong Kong Tram and Aircraft for TOMB RAIDER II, the Monorail train for BATMAN BEGINS, London Underground train interior for a MALTESERSs commercial, submarine for a COCA-COLA Commercial, Nieuport 17 Bi-Plane for FLYBOYS and spacecraft for THUNDERBIRDS.

 THE FIFTH ELEMENT - Taxi and Police Cars